nks1216/ml-final/README.md

 ### 4.2 Model Comparison

 The results show a clear improvement from the baseline Logistic Regression model to the more flexible machine learning models.
 Logistic Regression achieved the lowest overall performance, with an accuracy of 0.7533 and ROC-AUC of 0.8117.
-This is expected because Logistic Regression assumes a linear relationship between the predictors and the probability of approval.
+This is expected because Logistic Regression assumes a relatively linear relationship between the predictors and the probability of approval.

 Random Forest substantially improves on Logistic Regression, increasing accuracy to 0.8151 and ROC-AUC to 0.8907.
 This suggests that nonlinear relationships and feature interactions are important in predicting mortgage approval outcomes.

 XGBoost produced the strongest overall results.
 It achieved the highest accuracy, precision, ROC-AUC, and average precision among all models.
 Its ROC-AUC of 0.9109 indicates strong discrimination between approved and denied applications, while its average precision of 0.9529 shows strong performance in ranking likely approvals.

 TabPFN also performed well, especially in recall and F1 score.
 Its recall of 0.9340 is the highest among all models, meaning it identifies a large share of applications that were actually approved.
-However, its ROC-AUC and average precision are lower than XGBoost, and the model was trained on a smaller stratified subsample.
-Therefore, TabPFN is useful as an experimental comparison model but is not selected as the final champion model.
+However, its ROC-AUC and average precision are lower than XGBoost.
+In addition, TabPFN was trained on a smaller stratified subsample, so it is useful as an experimental comparison model but is not selected as the final champion model.

-### 4.3 Champion Model Selection
+### 4.3 Actual vs. Predicted Outcomes

+Confusion matrices were used to compare each model’s predicted outcomes against the actual approval outcomes.
+These results show how often each model correctly classified approved and denied applications, as well as where each model made errors.

+Logistic Regression provides a useful baseline but produces more classification errors than the tree-based models.
+Random Forest improves the overall classification results, while XGBoost provides the strongest balance between correctly identifying approvals and avoiding incorrect predictions.
+TabPFN performs strongly in recall, but its lower ROC-AUC and average precision make it less reliable as the final model.

+The ROC curve and precision-recall curve comparisons also support XGBoost as the strongest overall model.
+XGBoost maintains the best discrimination between approved and denied applications and provides the strongest ranking performance across prediction thresholds.

+### 4.4 Feature Importance Comparison

+Feature importance was reviewed to understand which variables contributed most to model predictions.
+For Logistic Regression, feature importance is based on the absolute size of the estimated coefficients.
+For Random Forest, feature importance is based on impurity reduction.
+For XGBoost, feature importance is based on how much each feature improves model splits.

+Across the models, the most influential predictors are mainly financial and loan-related variables, including debt-to-income ratio, loan-to-value ratio, loan amount, property value, income, and credit score type indicators.
+This suggests that the models are primarily learning from economically meaningful mortgage application characteristics.

+The top 20 feature importances from the best-performing model are used to interpret the main drivers of the final prediction model.

+### 4.5 Key Takeaways and Recommendation

+Overall, the model comparison supports three main conclusions.

+First, Logistic Regression is a useful interpretable baseline, but it has weaker predictive performance than the more flexible machine learning models.

+Second, Random Forest and XGBoost outperform Logistic Regression, suggesting that mortgage approval outcomes involve nonlinear relationships and interactions among borrower, loan, and property characteristics.

-Based on the overall comparison, XGBoost is selected as the champion model.
-It provides the best balance of accuracy, precision, recall, F1 score, ROC-AUC, and average precision.
-Compared with Logistic Regression, XGBoost captures more complex nonlinear patterns in the data.
-Compared with Random Forest, it provides stronger predictive performance across nearly all metrics.
-Compared with TabPFN, it offers stronger discrimination and ranking performance on the full modeling task.
+Third, XGBoost is the strongest overall model.
+It achieves the best balance of accuracy, precision, recall, F1 score, ROC-AUC, and average precision.
+Therefore, XGBoost is selected as the champion model for the final fairness audit and interpretation.

-Therefore, XGBoost is the most reliable model for predicting mortgage approval outcomes in this project.

-## 4. Comparative Evaluation of Models

-### 4.1.
-Performance Metrics (can be changed)

-- Accuracy
-- Precision
-- Recall
-- F1‑Score
-- ROC‑AUC
-- Confusion Matrix

-### 4.2.
-Actual vs Predicted

-- Confusion Matrix (per model)
-- ROC Curve Comparison
-- Precision–Recall Curve Comparison

-### 4.3.
-Top 5 Feature Importances

-- Logistic Regression: absolute coefficients
-- Random Forest: Gini importance
-- XGBoost / CatBoost: gain or split importance

-### 4.4.
-Top 20 Feature Importances

-- Based on the best-performing model
-- (Optional) SHAP summary plot for interpretability

-### 4.5.
-Key Takeaways and Recommendations

-- Comparative performance summary
-- Most influential predictors
-- Practical and fairness-related implications

 ## 5. Evaluation for Demographic Fairness